-Co-Design Methods for Collective Robotic Construction Systems in Architecture
+Co-Design of Collective Robotic Construction Systems in Architecture

-ICD Institute for Computational Design and Construction, University of Stuttgart
+Prof. Achim Menges, Institute for Computational Design and Construction (ICD), University of Stuttgart

 German Research Foundation (DFG), EXC 2120 IntCDC